MaXFalstein/GitHub-Improvements/Repositories/README.md

 ---

+### GitHub.com .md Troubles

+GitHub.com see .md as GCC Machine Description, which does use the .md file format.

+.md, along with .markdown, are the file formats for Markdown.

+I would like GitHub.com to distringuish between .md for Markdown and .md for GCC Machine Description.

+---

 ### Github.com Pull Requests

 In the repository navigation bar, GitHub.com has ***Pull requests***, I think it should be ***Pull Requests***.